jeniyat/WNUT_2020_NER/code/baseline_CRF/Readme.md

 ## Baseline Linear CRF:

+We provided a simple Liner CRF model built using lexical and gazetter features.
 The following script contains the baseline Feature Based CRF model:

 ```
       ./crf_ner_wlp.py